PHP: Conditional constructions (if)

 {

-// a simple way to extract the last character
+// A simple way to extract the last character

 $lastChar = $sentence[-1];